trialan/longevitynet/README.md

 Hardware requirements: the models can be trained on CPU, but will be faster with a CUDA backend.
 MPS backend (Apple Silicon) is also available as of torch version 2.2.0.dev20231013.
 I highly recommend using this if you are training on a MacBook.

 # Performance
 At present, the best model trained with this repo has a **MAE of 6.3 years**.
-For comparison, the best age prediction models have an MAE of 3 to 8 years.
+For comparison, the best age prediction models have an [MAE of 3.7 years](https://paperswithcode.com/sota/age-estimation-on-utkface).